103rd Attack Squadron

-The 103rd Attack Squadron (103 ATKS) is an active unit of the Pennsylvania Air National Guard previously known as the 103rd Fighter Squadron (103 FS).
-It is assigned to the 111th Attack Wing, stationed at Naval Air Station Joint Reserve Base Willow Grove, Willow Grove, Pennsylvania.
-The squadron was inactivated on 31 March 2011 and later reactivated as the 103rd Attack Squadron at the new Horsham Air Guard Station, on the grounds of the former Naval Air Station Joint Reserve Base Willow Grove.
+The 103rd Attack Squadron is an active unit of the Pennsylvania Air National Guard previously known as the 103rd Fighter Squadron.
+It is assigned to the 111th Attack Wing, stationed at Biddle Air National Guard Base, Pennsylvania.
+The squadron was inactivated on 31 March 2011 and later reactivated as the 103rd Attack Squadron on the grounds of the former Naval Air Station Joint Reserve Base Willow Grove.
 Along with these name changes came a change of mission.
-The 103rd Attack Squadron now flies the MQ-9 Reaper Remotely Piloted Aircraft.
+The 103rd Attack Squadron now flies the General Atomics MQ-9 Reaper Remotely Piloted Aircraft.

 The squadron was a descendant organization of the Pennsylvania National Guard 103rd Observation Squadron, formed on 27 June 1924.
 It was one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

 History

 Pennsylvania National Guard

 The Militia board authorized the Pennsylvania National Guard 103rd Observation Squadron in June 1924.
 The 103rd was founded and eventually commanded by Major Charles J. Biddle, who had flown in World War I as part of the famous American volunteer Lafayette Escadrille.
 This new National Guard squadron was based on the sod fields of Philadelphia Airport as a unit in the Army 28th Division.

 The pilots of the 103rd flew a wide variety of observation aircraft for the next 18 years.
 The most well-known of these aircraft was the JN-4 Jenny.
 The Jenny was an open-cockpit bi-plane; but was replaced in the 1930s and early 1940s with metal-skinned, prop-driven observation monoplanes.
 The list is long but shows the steady improvement in aircraft: PT-1, BT-1, O-1, O-2H, O-11, O-38, O-46,-47A, O-47B, O-49, O-52, O-57 and P434-1.
 The squadron also flew liaison aircraft such as the L-4 and L-1B.

 The squadron conducted summer training at Langley Field, Virginia, 1924–27 and Middletown Air Depot, Pennsylvania, 1928–40.
 They also flew reconnaissance operations in support of the 28th Division and 5nd Cavalry Brigade during summer training; flew tracking missions for the 213th Coast Artillery Regiment (AA); and flew spotter missions for the 107th, 108th, 109th, and 176th Field Artillery Regiments at Tobyhanna Firing Range.
 The entire squadron was called up to support flood relief efforts in central and eastern Pennsylvania in March–April 1936.